 Both of these avenues have many music instrument shops which tend to be more affordable compared to the larger shops.
 This because they stock a variety of brands, including lesser known brands and generics.
 You may therefore want to check them out, especially if you’re on a tight budget since these tend to be cheaper compared to guitars of the same class from the known brands.

 This is not a complete list, but hopefully this should get you started if you’re considering buying a guitar.
 Most of them should also meet your needs for other instruments such as drum sets, violins, pianos and the most popular instrument of choice nowadays – DJ equipment.

 Unfortunately, if you need something very specific, it’s very likely you’ll come up short with all these stores.
-For instance, Epiphone/Gibson never once came up during my rounds but that’s doesn’t necessarily mean they aren’t out there.
 Buying from Amazon (or other global retailers) and importing may be the only resort in these circumstances.

 Ultimately the decision is yours, so go with what pleases you and fits your style of playing.
 You can do some window shopping and check some reviews online before making a final decision or better yet, take an experienced player with you to help you make a selection.

 If you have questions or a store you’d like to add to this list, leave them in the comments below or send me a message through the contact page.
 Cheers!

 for a beginner with a budget of 10k on an acoustic guitar.